 Tennessee businesses and residents affected by the explosion in Nashville on Dec.
-25, 2020, can apply for low-interest disaster loans from the U.S. Small Business Administration, Acting SBA Administrator Tami Perriello announced today.
+25, 2020, were able to apply for low-interest disaster loans from the U.S. Small Business Administration.
 Administrator Perriello made the loans available in response to a letter from Tennessee Gov. Bill Lee on Jan.
 22, requesting a disaster declaration by the SBA.

-PHYSICAL DAMAGES - Businesses of all sizes and nonprofits (Real Estate, Inventory, Equipment, etc.)
+Physical Damages: Businesses of all sizes and nonprofits (Real Estate, Inventory, Equipment, etc.)

-ECONOMIC INJURY - Small businesses and nonprofits (working capital, no physical damages needed to apply) Interest rates as low as: 3 % for businesses, 2 % nonprofit organizations.
+Economic Injury: Small businesses and nonprofits (working capital, no physical damages needed to apply) Interest rates as low as: 3 % for businesses, 2 % nonprofit organizations.
 Max. loan, $2 million

-HOMEOWNERS: Up to $200,000 for Primary Residence
+Homeowners: Up to $200,000 for Primary Residence

-HOMEOWNERS/RENTERS: Up to $40,000 for Personal Property Interest rates as low as 1.125 % All loans have repayment terms up to 30 years For businesses/homeowners, mitigation is available up to 20% of SBA’s verified physical damage amount.
+Homeowners and/or Renters: Up to $40,000 for Personal Property Interest rates as low as 1.125 % All loans have repayment terms up to 30 years For businesses/homeowners, mitigation is available up to 20% of SBA’s verified physical damage amount.